-Formal employment these days is very difficult to come by, this article is a way for you to think outside the box and start earning a living by farming.
+Formal employment these days is challenging to come by.
+This article is a way for you to think outside the box and start earning a living by farming.

 Ideas listed here are for you to consider if you want to make the best out of your farm.

-Of course, these ideas a more practical than others depending on your region, type of farm and demand in your region.
+Of course, these ideas a more practical than others depending on your region, type of farm and demand in your area.
 Do what works for you.

 Also, read about Dairy farming in Kenya

 How to Start a Profitable Farming Business in Kenya

 Having a well thought out business plan for a new enterprise is critical; a farm is no exception to this rule.

 This process helps an individual decide what they want going into the venture and also how and what they plan on achieving in the process.